Thursday, November 21, 2024

 Mechanical, Civil, AeroSpace, Aeronautical

-Lenovo Thinkpads ar the most popular “TRADITIONAL LAPTOP” among engineers.
-The ThinkPads are ALWAYS ALWAYS the first choice for engineering work.
+Lenovo ThinkPads are the most popular “TRADITIONAL LAPTOP” among engineers.
+ThinkPads are ALWAYS the first choice for engineering work.

-• myriad of extra ports: The thinkpads (T & X1 Carbon Series) regardless of release date.
-Always always have LOTS of ports which cannot be said for modern ultrabooks which try to make their laptops more portable by reducing the amount of ports with every new version.
+• Myriad of extra ports: The ThinkPads (T & X1 Carbon Series) regardless of release date always come with LOTS of ports.
+This cannot be said for modern ultrabooks, which prioritize portability by reducing the number of ports with each new version.

-• rock solid design : The thinkpads are built like tanks.
-They can withstand serious and dangerous working conditions and the everyday of stress of commuting and traveling.
-They can take a few drops since their built with aluminum as opposed to plastic.
-On average, from what I’ve seen, they can last about 8 years if you can avoid any serious accidents.
+• Rock-solid design: ThinkPads are built like tanks.
+They can withstand serious working conditions and the everyday stresses of commuting and traveling.
+They’re durable enough to survive a few drops since they’re built with aluminum instead of plastic.
+On average, they can last about 8 years if you avoid serious accidents.

-• top of the line keyboard: This is probably the number one reason why they’re so popular.
-While the above 3 laptops are not good choices for someone who has to program and type reports all day, this one is the BEST for that.
-The keyboard is EXTREMELY well designed and that’s super important when it comes to picking up laptops for actual jobs.
-They have long travel distance (how far you can push them) and are very responsive, they kind of feel like a typewriter that doesn’t need much force for keys to register.
+• Top-of-the-line keyboard: This is probably the number one reason why they’re so popular.
+While the previous laptops mentioned might not be ideal for those who program and type reports all day, ThinkPads are the BEST for that.
+The keyboard is EXTREMELY well-designed with long travel distance (how far keys press down) and high responsiveness.
+They feel like a typewriter that doesn’t require much force to register keystrokes—perfect for heavy typists.

 Performance